Getting ready for maths GCSE

-This course is for anyone who already has a good level of everyday Maths but wishes to prepare thoroughly before commencing the GCSE course.
-This course will mirror the accredited GCSE but at a slightly lower level.
+This course is about preparing you to start a GCSE maths course.
+It is designed for anyone who already has a good level of everyday Maths.
+The course will mirror the accredited GCSE but at a lower level.
 You will study and be assessed on many of the topics/skills which you will need on the GCSE maths course.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 We will cover some of the topics/skills of the GCSE accreditation but in less detail and at a lower level.
 Which of these we focus on most will depend on the learning needs of students in the group.
 Some of those topic areas are listed below

 • Some of the more everyday applications of the subject involving percentages, fractions and decimals